phammylinh2002/Implementing-a-Data-Lake-Using-MongoDB-Integrated-with-BigQuery/README.md

 ### There are many things need to be improved in this project, or perhaps, in my future projects which will be more "usable".
 I would love to hear any idea you come up with for this project.
 Happy learning!

 > For Vietnamese audience, you can read the details of my project on this link: [my report](https://drive.google.com/file/d/19qYJK7kOUD1P4E4WaBT7fekho4gqkb1v/view?usp=sharing).
-You'll need to request the access to the report as I want to know who cares about my project.
+You'll need to request the access to the report as I want to know who cares about my project :>